by Christina Enevoldsen

-Over the next twenty years, I found solutions from a variety of sources that helped me recover.
+I found solutions from a variety of sources that helped me recover.
 I’ve taken long breaks, but I’ve never quit.
 The past few years of my healing have been the most productive.

 I’ve gone from being used and abused in relationships to being surrounded by people who love and respect me; I used to be intimidated by anyone abusive, but now I stand up for myself; I used to only live day-to-day, glad to just get through it and now I have dreams and goals and am actively pursuing and fulfilling them; I used to get overwhelmed with any obstacle and now I face them confidently; I used to hate myself and constantly fight critical inner voices and now I love myself and I’m my own best friend and fan.

 There are those who say that it’s impossible to truly overcome something so horrific as sexual abuse.
 They say that to make that claim is wrong because it sets the bar too high.
 I find that insulting now but when I was in the abusive system, I believed things like that.
 My abusers convinced me that I wasn’t capable of anything on my own and that I needed them for survival.
 They undermined me and caused me to second-guess myself so they could control me.
 So why is that bar too high for me?
 Am I too dumb or too weak?
 I’m not sure what’s worse, telling me to just “get over it” or that I’ll never get over it.